wazo-platform/wazo-doc/source/system/service_authentication/service_authentication.rst

 xivo-auth
     Server that authenticates the `Service` and validates the required ACL with the token.

-XiVO services directly use this system to communicate with each other, as you can see in their Web Services Access.
+Wazo services directly use this system to communicate with each other, as you can see in their Web Services Access.